Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 MySQL is the most popular.
 It is particularly easy to install and use, but does not support all features of the SQL standard.
-PostgreSQL is fully standard compliant and supports useful features such as full text search and the PostGIS extensions mentioned in the previous section. [bold]We recommend you start with Postgres[bold].
+PostgreSQL is fully standard compliant and supports useful features such as full text search and the PostGIS extensions mentioned in the previous section. **We recommend you start with Postgres.**

 Popular commercial relational DBMSs include Microsoft SQL Server, Oracle, IBM DB2, Teradata, and Sybase.
 These systems are heavily used in commercial settings.
 There are free community editions, and some large science projects use enterprise features via licensing: for example, the Sloan Digital Sky Survey uses Microsoft SQL Server [@szalay2002sdss] and the